waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PATHING TARGET VERIFICATION (LESSON):** Before planning a path to an object, I MUST verify that the target coordinates are for an adjacent, traversable tile (like FLOOR), not the impassable object tile itself (like COUNTER or WALL).
 This prevents pathing failures and wasted turns.
 - **unknown:** A patterned floor tile found in the Goldenrod Underground.
 It is fully traversable.
 - **unknown:** A patterned floor tile found in the Goldenrod Underground.
 It is fully traversable.
+- OVERWATCH CRITIQUE (MANDATORY): I have been repeatedly warned for position hallucinations and poor notepad hygiene.
+I MUST use the reality_check_agent before any significant navigation and I MUST perform regular data cleanup to remove duplicate entries.
+Failure to do so is a critical process failure.